-In the middle the extracted spectrum is shown for the order number corresponding to what the horizontal slider displays.
-Then the GUI may display one of the following
+In the middle left panel the extracted spectrum is shown for the order number corresponding to what is set at the horizontal slider (labeled "order no").
+This panel can display also one of the following:

 - the spectrum of the object (default),

 - the flux calibrated spectrum of the object,

 - the spectrum of what is in the fibre B.